-15. No Third Party Beneficiaries

-The Parties hereto agree that there shall be no third-party beneficiaries to this Agreement.
-This Agreement is not intended to and shall not confer any rights or remedies hereunder upon any other party other than the Parties to this Agreement and their respective assignees and successors in interest.
+19. Severance

+If any provision of this Agreement is held illegal or unenforceable in a judicial proceeding, such provision shall be severed and shall be inoperative, and, provided that the fundamental terms and conditions of this Agreement remain legal and enforceable, the remainder of this Agreement shall remain operative and binding on the parties.

+20. Signing Authority

+The representative for each Party signing on behalf of a corporation, partnership, joint venture, or governmental entity hereby declares that authority has been obtained to sign on behalf of the corporation, partnership, joint venture, or governmental entity.

-16. Counterparts
+21. Counterparts

 This Agreement may be executed in counterparts, which when taken together shall constitute a single signed original as though all Parties had executed the same page.
 The Parties agree that a signed copy of this Agreement transmitted by one Party to the other Party by facsimile transmission or electronic mail as a PDF, shall be binding upon the sending Party to the same extent as if it had delivered a signed original of this Agreement.

-17. Signing Authority

-The representative for each Party signing on behalf of a corporation, partnership, joint venture, or governmental entity hereby declares that authority has been obtained to sign on behalf of the corporation, partnership, joint venture, or governmental entity.

-18. Notices
+22. Notices

 All letters, statements, or notices required pursuant to this Agreement shall be deemed effective upon receipt when personally served, transmitted by facsimile machine or electronic mail, or sent certified mail, return receipt requested, to the following addresses: